PaulsAgileIndex/angular/dockerized/README.md

 # dockerized

-## Dockerized Nodejs, npm, AngularCLI
+## Dockerized nodejs, npm, angular

 **Attention**: this is only a playground due to the fact that all work is gone if the container is killed.